-- Develop a more detailed understanding of housing conditions in the private sector to inform future policy options including for discretionary licensing. - Work collaboratively across services and agencies and take a robust enforcement approach to combating rogue landlords.
+- Develop a more detailed understanding of housing conditions in the public sector and establish a road map to ensure that council housing stock meets good housing standards. - Develop a more detailed understanding of housing conditions in the private sector to inform future policy options including for discretionary licensing. - Work collaboratively across services and agencies and take a robust enforcement approach to combating rogue landlords.